Español

 A stem cell transplant (SCT), also known as a bone marrow transplant (BMT), is an intense treatment that offers the best chance to cure chronic myelomonocytic leukemia (CMML), if it can be done.

-In this treatment, the patient gets high-dose chemotherapy, often along with radiation to the entire body, to kill the cells in the bone marrow (including the leukemia cells).
-Then the patient is given new, healthy blood-forming stem cells, which settle in the bone marrow and start making new blood cells.
+For stem cell transplant (SCT), a person gets high-dose chemotherapy, often along with radiation to their entire body.
+This kills the cells in the bone marrow, including the leukemia cells.
+The person is then given new, healthy blood-forming stem cells, which settle in the bone marrow and start making new blood cells.

-The main types of stem cell transplant (SCT) are autologous and allogeneic.
+The main types of stem cell transplant (SCT) are:

-A type of transplant known as a non-myeloablative allogeneic stem cell transplant may be an option for some people, especially if they might not be able to tolerate the high doses or chemo and/or radiation.
-This is sometimes called a mini-transplant or a mini-allo.
+This less intense type of allogeneic transplant may be an option for some people with CMML, especially those who might not be able to tolerate high doses of chemo and/or radiation.

 To learn more about stem cell transplants, including how they are done and their potential side effects, see Stem Cell Transplant for Cancer.